Matroids are not Ehrhart positive: Introduction

-There was much evidence to support these two conjectures.
-In \cite{postnikov}, Postnikov gave a proof of the fact that all the members of a quite large family of generalized permutohedra, which he called \textit{$\mathcal{Y}$-generalized permutohedra}, were Ehrhart positive.
-This family, although very general, does not contain the family of matroid polytopes as a subclass.\\
+In \cite{ferroni3} Ferroni used this result to show that independence polytopes of uniform matroids are Ehrhart positive as well.
+In \cite{postnikov} Postnikov gave a proof of the fact that all the members of a quite large family of generalized permutohedra, which he called ``$\mathcal{Y}$-generalized permutohedra'', were Ehrhart positive.
+This family can be described as the set of all (positive) Minkowski sums of dilations of standard simplices that satisfy a certain modularity property; however, in spite of being very general, it does not contain the class of matroid polytopes as a subfamily, as is pointed out in \cite{ardilabenedetti}.

-In the same paper in which they conjectured the Ehrhart positivity of generalized permutohedra, Castillo and Liu proved that the coefficients of degree $d-2$ and $d-3$ of a generalized permutohedron are always positive.
-In \cite{castillo2020todd} they also proved that the linear coefficient is always positive.
+Also, in the same paper in which they conjectured the Ehrhart positivity of generalized permutohedra, Castillo and Liu proved that the Ehrhart coefficients of degree $d-2$ and $d-3$ of a generalized permutohedron are always positive.
+In \cite{castillo2020todd} they proved that the linear coefficient is always positive.
 The following is a summary of their results.